 Goodwill & Heedfulness

 There’s a famous sutta where two acrobats are up on the end of a bamboo pole, and the teacher, who’s standing on the pole, says to his student, who’s standing on his shoulders: “Now, you look after me and I’ll look after you, and in that way we’ll both come down safely.”
-And she says: “No. You look after yourself and I’ll look after myself, and in that way we’ll both come down safely.”
+She says: “No. You look after yourself and I’ll look after myself, and in that way we’ll both come down safely.”
 In other words, you take care of your sense of balance, I’ll take care of my sense of balance, and that’s how we’ll be able to help each other along.
 And the Buddha says, in that particular case, the student was right.
 He goes on to state as a general principle that by looking after yourself, you look after others, but also that by looking after others, you look after yourself.
-By being kind to others, thoughtful, compassionate, and treating them with goodwill, you’re also looking after your own best interest.
+By being kind to others, thoughtful, patient, compassionate, and treating them with goodwill, you’re also looking after your own best interest.
 This is why we develop goodwill.

 There’s that famous story where King Pasenadi is alone in his bedroom with his queen.
 He turns to her and says, “Is there anyone you love more than yourself?”
-Of course he’s hoping she’ll say: “Yes, your majesty, you.”
+Of course, he’s hoping she’ll say: “Yes, your majesty, you.”
 But she doesn’t.
 She says, “No. And is there anyone you love more than yourself?”
 And the king has to admit, “No.”

 That’s the end of that scene.
 So the king goes down to see the Buddha and reports what happened.
 The Buddha responds, “She’s right.
 You could survey the whole world over and you’ll never find anyone you love more than yourself.
-And at the same time, if you think about other people, they love themselves just as fiercely.”
+At the same time, if you think about other people, they love themselves just as fiercely.”
 And the Buddha’s conclusion here is interesting.
 It’s not that this is a dog-eat-dog world.
 He simply notes that if you love yourself then you don’t want to harm anyone else or get them to harm anyone.
 Because if you harm others, they’re not going to be happy.
 If your happiness depends on their misery, they’re not going to be happy, and they’re not going to stand for it.
 That harm is going to come back at you one way or another.

 So this is our primary motivation for developing goodwill.
 It’s not that the mind is naturally compassionate, benevolent, or kind.
 It has the potential for kindness, but there are all kinds of other potentials as well.
 We do have the potential to be cruel.
 Our tongues are like knives, our arms and our hands are like guns: We can do all kinds of good or harm with these things.
 So this is why heedfulness lies at the base of goodwill.
 It’s a question of getting your motivation straight.

 So how do you do it?
 In the texts, the Buddha simply says that you extend thoughts of goodwill to the east, south, west, north, in all directions, in the same way that a trumpet player would play a note and the note would go in all directions.
 And you try to make it totally limitless.
 That’s all he says.
 In later works they expand on this idea.
 They say you should start with yourself, telling yourself: “May I be happy and free from suffering.
 May I look after myself with ease.”
 Then you spread that thought to people who are close to your heart.
-And then gradually work outwards in ever widening circles: to benefactors, good friends, people you’re more neutral about, and people who are actually your adversaries, until you finally get to all beings everywhere.
+Then gradually work outwards in ever widening circles: to benefactors, good friends, people you’re more neutral about, and people who are actually your adversaries, until you finally get to all beings everywhere.

 So you might want to start with yourself first, although not necessarily always.
 Some people actually find it easier to start with thoughts of goodwill for someone who’s been a benefactor, a person who has helped them.
 Whoever you find it easiest, start with that person first.
 Think about what it means to have goodwill for that person.
 It doesn’t mean that you’re going to be there for that person all the time, simply that whatever you do or say or think that’s going to have an impact on that person, you don’t want it to harm them.
 If possible, you want them to act to skillfully, too.
 Because it’s not that the case that your wishing them happiness is going to be like a magic wand that will light up a little light someplace in their head.
 After all, there is that phrase: “May they look after themselves with ease,” in other words, may they know how to behave in such a way that actually does lead to true happiness.